 Rats are nocturnal creatures, which means that it may take some time before you notice these rodents.
 Residential rodent infestations can be easier to identify as you are more likely to notice rustling or other sounds of movement in your walls or ceiling during the night, explain exterminators at Viking Pest.
 For business infestations, it can be more difficult since most people are not in the office at night.

 Pest control experts at Viking Pest state the telltale sign of a rodent infestation is rat droppings, which will help you identify the type of rodent and the extent of the infestation.
-If you are finding a large amount of rat droppings in various sizes, this could indicate a large scale infestation.
+If you are finding a large number of rat droppings in various sizes, this could indicate a large-scale infestation.
 The location of the rat droppings will also reveal where the rodents may be nesting or spending most of their time.

 Other signs of rat infections include holes in the wall.
 Rats will chew through walls, leaving behind holes that are about the size of a quarter.
 They may chew on other areas of your NJ, PA, MD, or DE home or business where there is exposed wood or wooden furniture.
 Rats often build nests within your home or business by shredding pieces of paper or string, so be on the lookout for any sign of these rodent creations, explain the pest control experts at Viking Pest.